PiliPinas Debates 2022: Format

 The commission stated that the debates were to focus on the candidates' platforms and plans.
 Each debate had a set of predetermined topics, while the questions were obtained from sector groups.
 While candidates were informed of the topics to be addressed by the debates, they were not given questions in advance nor allowed to bring prepared notes, although they were allowed to take notes on the other candidates during the debate.
 The venue had ten podiums for the presidential debates regardless of actual attendance.

 The first three debates were moderated by one person and lasted for three hours.
-Candidates drew lots to determine who will answer the first question, while the following questions were be answered by candidates in alphabetical order.
+Candidates drew lots to determine who would answer the first question, while the following questions were answered by candidates in alphabetical order.
 Each candidate was given one minute and a half to speak, although the second debate extended this by 30 seconds.
 The last two back-to-back debates were supposed to be held in a town hall format, with two moderators and a post-debate roundtable.

 Candidates followed safety protocols stated by Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF).
 The debates had no audience participation due to the risks of the ongoing COVID-19 pandemic; the last two debates were supposed to feature both remote and in-person audiences.